-The final and most famous area of the regional road Rv63 Molde-Geiranger starts on the steep Bank of the Geirangerfjord from the "Ørnesvingen" observation platform .
+The final and most famous section of the regional road Rv63 Molde-Geiranger begins at the Ørnesvingen observation platform, which we have just visited.

-This section of road was opened on 15 September 1955 and quickly became a tourist attraction known as "Ørnevegen" - "The Road of Eagles" (map).
+This section was opened on September 15, 1955 and quickly became a tourist attraction known as Ørnevegen - "Eagleroad".

-Completely all impressive serpentine can be seen only from the air, from the window of the bus or car will have to be content with the views of the water surface, sometimes appearing in the gaps between the bushes.
+The entire road can only be seen from the air or from the mountains on the other side of the fjord, from the window of a bus or car you will have to be content with views of the water surface, sometimes appearing in the gaps between the bushes.

-On the opposite side at the top you can see the cliffs, somewhere wrapped in shreds of fog,
+On the opposite side, at the top, you can see steep cliffs, sometimes shrouded in wisps of fog.

-And the roadside dense thickets, which sometimes cut through the turbulent rivers and streams.
-And, of course, hold on with both hands.
+And right by the road there are dense thickets, which in places are cut through by rapid rivers and streams.
+Of course, hold on with both hands.
 And especially impressionable it is better to close your eyes.

-"Eagleroad" ends in the parking lot at the piet of Geiranger-Hellesylt ferry lines.
+Eagleroad ends in the parking lot at the ferry line Geiranger-Hellesylt.
 Here we will make a stop and go for a short walk around the town of Geiranger.